vidhikal16/vidhika-portfolio/tabviz.md

-# Assignment 3 & 4
+# Assignment 3 & 4: Critique by Design

 ## Step one: find a data visualization